 23) Don’t buy plastic gift cards.
 Email gift cards instead.

-24) If you have a juicer or high speed blender, experiment with making fresh juices at home.
-Fewer preservatives AND you can customize your blend!
+24) If you have a juicer or high-speed blender, experiment with making fresh juices at home.
+The result is a drink with fewer preservatives AND you can customize your blend!

-25) Instead of using air fresheners packaged in plastic, light a (soy-based) candle instead!
+25) And finally: Instead of using air fresheners packaged in plastic, light a (soy-based) candle instead!